Published October 2020

 Styrene-butadiene elastomers (SBR) are the largest-volume synthetic rubber in the world.
 SBR is produced through the copolymerization of butadiene with styrene at a ratio of approximately 3:1.
 There are two major types of SBR—emulsion and solution.
 Emulsion SBR (ESBR) continues to lose ground to solution SBR (SSBR), which is better suited to meet the increasingly stringent specifications of high-performance tires.
-Nevertheless, emulsion SBR grades still account for about 71% of total world capacity as of 2018.
-However, as most new SBR capacity additions are based on the solution SBR process, the share of emulsion SBR will likely decrease to about 70% by the end of the forecast period in 2023.
+Nevertheless, emulsion SBR grades still account for the majority of total world capacity as of 2019.
+However, as most new SBR capacity additions are based on the solution SBR process, the share of emulsion SBR will likely decrease marginally by the end of the forecast period in 2024.

-The tire industry is the dominant consumer of SBR, accounting for more than 75–80% of total demand in 2018.
-Apart from this, SBR is also used in nontire automotive applications, conveyor belts, industrial hoses, various molded and extruded rubber goods, footwear, and other consumer goods.
+The tire industry is the dominant consumer of SBR.
+SBR is also used in nontire automotive applications, conveyor belts, industrial hoses, various molded and extruded rubber goods, footwear, and other consumer goods.
 Some grades of SBR, those that are waterproof and free from impurities, are also utilized in the cable industry.

 The following pie chart shows world consumption of styrene-butadiene elastomers:

 Global consumption of solution SBR has increased strongly during the last five years; however, capacity increased at a slightly lower rate during the same time.
-By far the largest capacity additions have been seen in Southeast Asia (Singapore and Thailand), South Korea, and China.
-With a comparably large average annual growth rate for domestic demand in the last five years, China has become the largest consumer of solution SBR, surpassing Western Europe, the United States, and Japan.
-Overall, the major consuming regions in 2018 were China, Western Europe, the United States, and Japan.
+By far the largest capacity additions were witnessed in Southeast Asia (Singapore and Thailand), South Korea, and mainland China.
+With a comparably large average annual growth rate for domestic demand in the last five years, mainland China has become the largest consumer of solution SBR, surpassing Western Europe, the United States, and Japan.
+Overall, the major consuming regions for solution SBR in 2019 were mainland China, Western Europe, the United States, and Japan.

-Northeast Asia (China, in particular) is by far the largest styrene-butadiene elastomers consuming region in the world, followed at some distance by North America, Southeast Asia, and Western Europe.
-By 2023, consumption in the Indian Subcontinent will surpass that in Western Europe.
+Northeast Asia (mainland China, in particular) is by far the largest styrene-butadiene elastomers consuming region in the world, followed at some distance by North America, Southeast Asia, and Western Europe.
+By 2024, consumption in the Indian Subcontinent will surpass that in Western Europe.
 The three largest consuming regions are projected to account for nearly two-thirds of the total combined consumption of SBR.